VilledeMontreal/authentication-nodejs-lib/packages/oidc-plugin-axios/README.md

 It provides an implementation of IHttpClient, to use Axios for all OIDC internal calls, and it provides additional plugins which enable authentication, logging and correlation ID injection.

+This library belongs to a monorepo.
+Please visit https://github.com/VilledeMontreal/authentication-nodejs-lib for more information.

 ## Plugins

 - [authenticator](src/authenticator.ts)